Cherry Pie (album): Songs

 The album's lead single, "Cherry Pie", was dedicated to the president of Sony Music Entertainment US Don Ienner.
 The dedication was no doubt inspired by the record company pressure which led to the track's creation.
 The record was completed without the song, but Warrant's label requested that a new rock "anthem" be added in order to enhance its marketability.
 Vocalist Lane responded by writing "Cherry Pie" in 15 minutes.
 Bassist Jerry Dixon and guitarist Allen, who believed the album was complete and were playing in a charity golf tournament in Denver, were called back to Los Angeles to complete the track.
 The single comprises a string of metaphorical references to sex and bears some melodic resemblance to Def Leppard's "Pour Some Sugar on Me", and The Arrows' "I Love Rock 'n' Roll".
 The guitar solo was performed by Poison's guitarist C. C. DeVille.
-At the end of the solo, a vocal aside acknowledges "trained professional".
+At the end of the solo, a vocal aside says "I'm a trained professional".

 "Cherry Pie" became a Top Ten hit on the Billboard Hot 100, reaching number 10 and also reached number 19 on the Mainstream Rock Tracks.
 The song has been cited by many as a "rock anthem".
 In 2009, it was named the 56th best hard rock song of all time by VH1.

 The video for "Cherry Pie" received heavy airplay on MTV and other music video stations.
 It featured the members of Warrant and a scantily clad woman (model Bobbie Brown) who is seen dancing throughout the video while the band members perform and make tongue-in-cheek references to the song's lyrics (for example, when the above-quoted line referencing baseball is sung, Brown appears in a form-fitting baseball uniform, complete with a bat), all against a white background.